V.Smile

 The V.Smile (stylized as V.SMILE TV LEARNING SYSTEM) is a sixth-generation educational home video game console manufactured and released by VTech.
-Titles are available on ROM cartridges called "Smartridges", to play off the system's educational nature.
-The graphics are primarily sprite-based.
-The console is often sold bundled with a particular game, with most of them having a game called Alphabet Park Adventure.
-Several variants of the V.Smile console are sold including handheld versions, or models with added functionality such as touch tablet integrated controllers or microphones.
-The V-Motion is a major variant with its own software lineup that includes motion sensitive controllers, and has Smartridges designed to take advantage of motion-related "active learning".
-The V-Motion and Smartridges however, are fully backwards compatible with other V.Smile variants and V.Smile Smartridges, and a V-Motion Smartridge can also be played on V.Smile console or handheld, albeit with limited functionality.
-In 2010, the new and old models of the V.Smile were discontinued.
-VTech still made games for the V.Smile until 2012.
+The system was first released on August 4, 2004.
+Its titles are available on ROM cartridges called "Smartridges", a pun on the system's educational nature.
+Several variants of the V.Smile console are sold, including handheld versions and models with added functionality such as touch tablet integrated controllers or microphones.
+The V.Motion is a variant that includes motion-sensitive controllers and has titles designed to take advantage of motion-related "active learning".